Subscribe

 The arrogance of “what got us here will get us there”

-(Actually most aren’t sure—the honest ones are scared shitless, hoping they can figure it out before everyone finds out they’re a fraud and they crack.
-I find that the ones who are genuninely, deeply confident in their success, are most likely to fail.
-They’re not connected with reality, and reality ultimately wins.)
+(Actually most aren’t so certain—the honest ones are scared shitless, hoping they can figure it out before everyone finds out they’re a fraud and they crack.
+I find that the ones who are genuinely, deeply confident that their success is assured, are most likely to fail; they are disconnected with reality.
+Reality wins.)

-But founder arrogance peaks once the company has had some success and has hit Product/Market Fit.
+Founder arrogance peaks once the company achieves some success, having entered the vaunted Product/Market Fit.
 It was such a hard scrabble to get here, against all odds, and now it’s actually working!
-Sure there was luck, but mostly there were a lot of good decisions, and a good product that solves a real problem, and decent marketing in a decent market, as evidenced by new customers showing up every day and deciding to pay for it.
+Sure there was luck, but mostly there were many good decisions, and a great product that solves a real problem, and decent marketing to a decent market, as evidenced by new customers showing up every day and paying for it.
 Incontrovertible evidence that we were right!

-What the arrogant founder doesn’t recognize, is that the needs of the company dramatically change after Product/Market Fit.
-Everyone and almost every thing at the company has to change and adapt.
+What Arrogant Founder doesn’t realize is that the needs of the company dramatically change after Product/Market Fit.
+Everyone and almost every thing at the company must change and adapt.
 Including the founder.

-This doesn’t make sesne to the arrogant founder, because surely the evidence points the other way:
+This doesn’t make sense to Arrogant Founder, because surely the evidence points towards the opposite conclusion:

-We reached our current success because of the way I ran the company, the decisions that we made, the trade-offs we made, the style of work that we have, the team that we built, our attitude towards features versus design versus fixing bugs versus security versus risk.
-We did it by looking at what was right in front of us instead of pretending that we could build a three-year plan, or even a three-month plan.
-We did it without a dozen managers and without a finance department.
+We achieved our success because of the way we’ve run the company, the decisions we made, the trade-offs we took, the style of work we developed, the team we built, our choice in features versus design versus fixing bugs versus security versus risk.
+We did it by looking at what was right in front of us instead of pretending that we could build an annual plan.
+We did it without layers of management and without finance nor HR.

 Therefore, we can avoid doing the dumb things that big companies do.
 We can avoid becoming the kind of company we quit in order to start this one.
 We got successful because of certain things, and we will continue to be successful because of those things.

-And thus the company descends into disaster and chaos.
+And thus the company descends into tumult, frustration, chaos, occasionally even irreparable disaster.
 Here—after Product/Market Fit but before maturity—is the most difficult part of the journey.
-The founder will insist that “starting the company” is the hardest part, because (a) it was hard and (b) it was the hardest thing so far.
+The founder insists that “starting the company” was the hardest part, because (a) it was hard and (b) it was the hardest thing so far.
 But being hard doesn’t make it the hardest.
-What’s hardest is what comes next.
+What’s hardest, comes next.

 The immediate reason things get difficult is the company is suddenly growing faster than it can manage.
-For example, there are more support tickets than can be answered, so queues start growing without bound while service quality plummets1.
-Hiring quickly and with quality is difficult and unlikely; when when you succeed, it takes six months before a person you reached out to today will make it through the interview process, quit their current job with notice, take a week off, get trained (without training materials, while everyone else is overloaded don’t forget), and finally be productive on their own.
+As just one example, there are more support requests than there is capacity to answer,1 so queues grow without bound while service quality plummets2.
+Hiring both quickly and with quality is difficult and unlikely.
+Even when you succeed, it takes six months before a person you reached out to today makes it through the interview process, quits their current job with notice, takes a week off, gets trained (without training materials, while everyone else is still overloaded), and learns enough on the job to finally be productive on their own.
 Cross-apply that to engineering, design, product, marketing, sales, and finance.

-1 In January 2012 at WP Engine, when we hit Product/Market Fit as documented in a separate article, our Twitter feedback went from “best support team in the world!” to “wow, what happened? they’re crap now.”
-It took until 2013 before we had enough people and process, both the science of metrics and the art of culture and empathy.
-Then over the next decade we were known for the best service in the industry, winning many awards, a CSAT of 98% and an NPS of 64.
+2 In January 2012 at WP Engine, when we hit Product/Market Fit as documented in a separate article, our Twitter feedback went from “Best support team in the world!” to “Wow, what happened?
+They’re crap now.”
+It was 2013 before we had enough people and process, both the science of metrics and the art of culture and empathy.
+Then over the next decade we were known for the best service in the industry, winning many awards, with a CSAT of 98% and an NPS of 64.

 Beyond this immediate challenge, a dozen facets of the business start breaking because of scale.
 Not just software and infrastructure, but people and processes and workflows.
 Many of these facets are detailed in this article.

 You might have heard this dichotomy as “Explore vs Exploit”, because that is the normal term of art used by great strategic thinkers like Roger L. Martin, Clayton Christensen, and James G. March.
-You can call it “exploit” if you want, and you probably should if you’re searching Google or chatting with AI.
+You can call it “exploit” if you wish, especially when searching Google or chatting with AI.
 But I don’t like that term, because while I’m a red-blooded capitalist like the best of them, I don’t like the aspect of capitalism that exploits employees, exploits customers, exploits resources, or exploits communities.
-“Exploitation” is when you extract maximum value at the expense of another, rather than maximizing one the best things about capitalism: Creating more value than you consume, where both parties are selfishly better off after transacting, and the entire economy grows.
+“Exploitation” is when you extract value at the expense of another, rather than maximizing one the best things about capitalism: Creating more value than you consume, such that both parties are better off after transacting.

-Anyway, “execute” is more accurate.
-To meet the challenges listed above, you don’t take advantage of people or goodwill, but rather you move from a modality where you’re “figuring things out” into a modality where you’ve discovered the most important things, and now you’re operationalizing those things: making repeatable, making teachable, making higher quality, automating, and building teams that themselves improve and grow.
+Anyway, “Execute” is more accurate.
+To meet the challenges suggested above, you don’t take advantage of people or goodwill, but rather you move from a modality where you’re “figuring out who we are, and things are critical for us to win” into a modality where you’ve figured that out; now you’re operationalizing those discovered things: making repeatable, making teachable, making higher quality, automating, and building teams that themselves improve and grow.
 In short, becoming excellent at execution.

-The modality must match the needs of the company.
-Prior to Product/Market Fit, you don’t yet know what’s supposed to be repeated, and you have to discover and jettison whatever is wrong, as quickly as possible.
+Applying the wrong modality doesn’t work, in either direction.
+“Scaling too soon” is a common cause of startup failure—switching from “Explore” to “Execute” before the exploration is complete.
+Prior to Product/Market Fit, you don’t yet know what ought to be repeated, what should be excellent, and you have to discover and jettison whatever is wrong as quickly as possible.
 You don’t know which customer segment should be targeted with advertisements and new features.
 You don’t know what price to charge or why someone should pick you over a competitor.
-It is equally wrong—and a common failure mode—for a company to switch from “explore” to “execute” too quickly; it’s commonly called “scaling too soon.”

 Explore vs Execute